Table of Contents

 Q.4 What is the timeline of payment gateway integration in the website?

 Depending on the complexity of the website, the demand and the type of business, it can take from a few hours to a few days.
-This is because a developer team of the payment gateway provider has to make sure every detail is entered and the security promised is to the T.
+This is because a developer team of the payment gateway provider has to make sure every detail is entered.

 Q.5 Can I grow my business with the help of a payment gateway?